 4.3 The SS thermos may have a hollow round bottom stand fitted or welded to the bottom.
 The stand bottom should be rounded off to avoid sharp edges and burrs.

 4.4 The top opening should be a minimum of 100 mm in diameter to enable internal cleaning with the forearm and visual checking of the weld.
-The typical sketch is given in Annex A for understanding and brief details.
+The typical sketch is given in Annex B for understanding and brief details.

 5 MANUFACTURE AND WORKMANSHIP